biodiversitycellatlas/bca_preprocessing/README.md

 |------------------------|-------------|--------------|-------|-----------------|-------------|--------------|

-### 2. Edit (or create) the Nextflow configuration file
+### 2. Edit (or create) a Nextflow configuration file

-To set the custom parameters for each run, a nextflow configuration file is created that extends the general `nextflow.config` file in the base of this repository.
-The custom configuration files can be stored within the `/conf/` directory, and should be based upon the example config file in [`conf/example.config`](https://github.com/biodiversitycellatlas/bca_preprocessing/blob/main/conf/example.config).
-If you have a multiple-species experiment, one configuration file per species must be created in order to analyze the data with the corresponding genome annotation files.
+To set the custom parameters for each run, the easiest solution is to fill in the fiels in [`conf/custom_parameters.config`](conf/custom_parameters.config).
+This custom configuration file extends the general `nextflow.config` file in the base of this repository. `conf/custom_parameters.config` contains the minimum variables in order to run this pipeline, and are described in the table below in more detail.

+To customize the run, you can add other (optional) variables to the `conf/custom_parameters.config` file.
+If you have a multi-species experiment, one configuration file per species must be created in order to analyze the data with the corresponding genome annotation files.

 Within each custom configuration file the following variables can be defined:

 | Variable               | Required/Optional | Description |
 |------------------------|-------------------|-------------|